MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 ## Next steps

-The following steps include more tasks to help you understand building real-world PWAs.
+To build a robust, real-world PWA, consider the following:

-*   Manage and store push subscriptions
+*   Managing and storing push subscriptions.
-*   [Encrypt][NPMWebPushEncrypt] payload data
+*   [Encrypting][NPMWebPushEncrypt] payload data.
-*   Responsive design
+*   Responsive design.
-*   Deep-linking
+*   Deep-linking.
-*   [Cross-browser testing][BrowserStackTestEdgeBrowser]
+*   [Cross-browser testing][BrowserStackTestEdgeBrowser].
-*   Implement validation and testing practices such as [Webhint][Webhint]
+*   Validation and testing practices such as [Webhint][Webhint].

 ## See also